Radiation and Environmental Biophysics

 Radiation and Environmental Biophysics is a quarterly peer-reviewed scientific journal covering research in biophysics and radiation biology.
-It is published by Springer Science+Business Media and the editors-in-chief are Anna A. Friedl (Ludwig-Maximilian University), Werner Rühm (Helmholtz Zentrum München), and Andrzej Wojcik (Stockholm University).
+It is published by Springer Science+Business Media and the editors-in-chief are Anna A. Friedl (LMU Munich), Werner Rühm (Helmholtz Zentrum München), and Andrzej Wojcik (Stockholm University).

 It was established in 1974, by continuing in part the former title Biophysik.

 Abstracting and indexing

 The journal is abstracted and indexed in: